joji-iba/My-SPA-Portfolio/README.md

 URL：https://joji-iba-portfolio.vercel.app/

+This is a microarchitecture-oriented SPA configuration with loosely coupled frontend and backend separation.
+The backend is deployed on AWS ECS Fargate using Terraform as an API server.
+The frontend is deployed on Vercel.

 Please log in with your Google account because I've implemented the authentication function with Firebase.

 For cost savings, I have currently turned off AWS VPC-endpoints.
 Therefore, API responses for `/projects` is currently stopped.